 Beer Health Risks

-Liver damage – A dog’s liver is much smaller than that of a human and will have a much harder time processing the alcohol in beer or alcohol.
+Liver damage – A dog’s liver is much smaller than that of a human and, as such, they will have a much harder time processing the alcohol in beer.
 Just like humans, liver damage is irreparable and can be fatal.
-Unless you want to put Fido on dialysis, keep them away from the beer.
+Unless you want to put Fido on dialysis, keep them away from the beer altogether.

 Dehydration – Drinking beer instead of water will not hydrate your pet.
 Dogs need plenty of water to stay healthy and drinking beer not only depletes them of water but also essential electrolytes.
-Minerals such as sodium, chloride and potassium are lost when a dog becomes dehydrated and can lead to death.
+Minerals such as sodium, chloride and potassium are lost when a dog becomes dehydrated and can even lead to death in extreme cases.

 Physical depression – When a dog drinks beer it causes their central nervous system to slow down and become depressed.
 This causes the dog to lose coordination and can even slow their heart rate and breathing down to the point where they can slip into a coma.

 Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make their blood too acidic and can induce cardiac arrest.

-Low blood sugar – Beer or alcohol can also cause your pet’s blood sugar to drop drastically.
+Low blood sugar – Beer or any other alcohol can cause your pet’s blood sugar to drop drastically.
 A low blood sugar count can cause seizures and brain damage in your dog.

-Kidney damage – A dog’s kidneys are designed to filter blood, balance water and electrolytes in their blood stream.
-Kidneys also regulate acid-based concentrations in a dogs’ body.
-Even small amounts of alcohol found in beer can disrupt or damage the kidneys of a K9.
+Kidney damage – Your dog’s kidneys are designed to filter blood, balance water and electrolytes in their blood stream.
+Kidneys also regulate acid-based concentrations in a K9 body.
+Even small amounts of alcohol found in beer can disrupt or damage the kidneys of a canine.
 Without proper kidney function, your dog will get very sick or die.